Frequently Asked Questions

 - UH System Students, UH System Faculty/Staff and Faculty Emeritus memberships are now offered (on a limited basis) .
 See memberships for more information.

 This refers to implementing environmentally friendly and sustainable systems in the design, construction and operation of the new Center.
-The UH Hilo Student Life Center will become only the second structure on the Big Island to be rated using the LEED (Leadership in Energy and Environmental Design) system.
-The Center was originally designed for silver certification under this system, but there is growing optimism that it will become the island's first building to be certified as a gold building.
+The UH Hilo Student Life Center is rated using the LEED (Leadership in Energy and Environmental Design) system.
+The Center was originally designed for silver certification under this system.
 To achieve this certification, the construction team has worked hard at incorporating environmentally friendly practices such as recycling waste, utilizing day lighting to reduce dependency on electricity, installing energy efficient air conditioning, and using renewable and locally produced materials.
-Read more about the green design and construction of the Center.

-The planning and initial design for the UH Hilo Student Life Center began about a decade ago.
+The planning and initial design for the UH Hilo Student Life Center began in the early 2000’s.
 UH Hilo student leaders became heavily involved by actively lobbying the State Legislature for design funds in 2001 and for construction funds in 2004.
 They were ultimately successful in obtaining funds for design and construction of the state-of-the-art building.
 These dedicated and committed student leaders believed strongly in the need for a recreational center on campus.
-All of the construction costs have come from the Hawaii State Government.
+All of the construction costs came from the Hawaiʻi State Government.

 Yes!
-Much of the Center will be run and operated by paid student employees.
-The Center will need students with a broad range of skills, such as lifeguarding, personal training, and office skills.
-Working at the Center will be an excellent opportunity to gain valuable work experience while helping to pay for your expenses at the same time.
-Positions have been advertised through the Student Employment & Cooperative Education (SECE) Job Search and applications are now being accepted.
+Much of the Center is run and operated by paid student employees.
+The Center needs students with a broad range of skills, such as lifeguarding, personal training, and office skills.
+Working at the Center is an excellent opportunity to gain valuable work experience while helping to pay for your expenses at the same time.
+Positions are advertised through the Student Employment & Cooperative Education (SECE) Job Search portal and applications are now being accepted.
 In addition to paid jobs for students, there may also be opportunities to volunteer at the Center.